Revelation Chapters 4, 5, and 6

 “And when He had opened the second seal, I heard the second beast say, Come and see.
 And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and they should kill one another: and there was given unto him a great sword” (Revelation 6:3-4, emphasis added).

 “Think not that I am come to send peace on the earth.
-I came not to send peace, but a sword” (Matthew 10:34).
-“For the word of God is quick, and powerful, and sharper than any two-edged sword” (Hebrews 4:12, emphasis added).
-God’s Word was accomplishing its mission towards those who accepted it, and it had its effect upon those who were rejecting it.
+I came not to send peace, but a sword” (Matthew 10:34, emphasis added).
+“For the word of Elohim is quick, and powerful, and sharper than any two-edged sword” (Hebrews 4:12, emphasis added).
+Elohim’s Word was accomplishing its mission towards those who accepted it, and it had its effect upon those who were rejecting it.

-The second seal was the result of the first seal, so we shall see that the third seal is the result of the first two seals.
+The second seal was the result of the first seal.
+We shall see that the third seal is the result of the first two seals.

 THE THIRD SEAL